 According to Besart, one night all but one of this group went inside the Bent Pyramid and came out “changed”.
 Sir Aubrey told the others never to speak of what occurred.
 Soon afterwards, Besart witnessed something so horrific that he’s had to dose himself constantly with hashish to cope with it.

 Besart also mentions that he sold the last of his own collection of antiquities, a little black sphinx, to Jackson Elias.
 Which makes Hazel give it a closer look.

 Meanwhile, Victoria and Gupta drive out to Memphis to call on the Clive Expedition there.
 They aren’t allowed into the well-protected site, but observe enough to rouse their suspicions.
 Victoria learns that an old spiritualist friend, Agatha Broadmoor, is among Dr. Clive’s party.
 But what’s a medium doing on an archeological dig?

 Victoria has a note sent in to Agatha, and the two ladies meet for tea at the glorious Mena House Hotel, which is right next door to the Pyramids.
 (It’s where I stayed during my visit to Cairo.)

 Agatha is cheerfully garrulous and indiscreet about her reasons for being among the group.
 She tells Victoria all about it–even what really happened to that stolen mummy.
 She seems unaware of what’s going on behind it all.

 Unfortunately, Agatha’s just as blithely unaware of the reasons why Victoria wants to know what she and her archeological friends are up to and blows our heroes’ cover (to be fair, probably inadvertently).
-Now that the people in charge of this current nefarious cultish scheme are aware of their presence in the city and precisely who they are.
+The people in charge of this current nefarious cultish scheme are now aware of their presence in the city and precisely who they are.
 This leads to an encounter with the Egyptian cult leader, who makes an offer Victoria must refuse… and finally to a chat with the smooth-voiced Nyarlathotep in his latest guise when they visit the Bent Pyramid themselves.

 Now that’s what I call a cliffhanger ending!